-A graduate certificate program requires at least 12 credit hours of credited coursework representing a coherent body of study, per OU Regents policy.
-At least 50 percent of the inclusive courses must be graduate-level courses appropriately coded at the 5000 level or higher.
-The Graduate Council will not approve a graduate certificate program requiring more than 18 credit hours.
+- A graduate certificate program requires at least 12 credit hours of credited coursework representing a coherent body of study, per OU Regents policy. - At least 50 percent of the inclusive courses must be graduate-level courses appropriately coded at the 5000 level or higher. - The Graduate Council will not approve a graduate certificate program requiring more than 18 credit hours - Credit hours between graduate certificates may not be double-counted, e.g. counted as credit for more than one graduate certificate.